ggonnella/gfapy/manual/validation.md

 ### No validations

-If the validation is set to 0, gfapy will try to accept any input and never raise an exception.
+If the validation is set to 0, Gfapy will try to accept any input and never raise an exception.
 This is not always possible, and in some cases, an exception will still be raised, if the data is invalid.